GoogleChrome/web.dev/src/site/content/en/blog/webxr-pt1/index.md

 Immersive experiences have come to the web in Chrome 79.
 The WebXR Device API brings virtual reality (with augmented reality to come later).
-While an update to the GamePad API extends the advanced use of controlls to VRß.
+While an update to the GamePad API extends the advanced use of controlls to VR.
 Other browsers will be supporting these specs soon, including [update before launch].

 This article begins a series on the immersive web.
 This installment covers